tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-replacing-trace-flags-1204-and-1222-with-the-extended-events-system_health-session.md

 How do you find deadlocks?
 Over the years, there have been various methods, depending on what tools were available in SQL Server.
 Many of us used to run a Profiler or server trace to capture the Deadlock Graph event – useful if we knew when they were occurring (or they occurred all the time).
 We could also enable trace flags 1204 and/or 1222 to write the information to the event log – better if we knew there were issues, but they weren't predictable.

 However, I don't like a messy event log.
 I like it neat and clean, so I can see errors easily.
-For example, I enable TF 3226 to suppress “Log was backed up” messages.
+For example, I enable TF 3226 to suppress "Log was backed up" messages.
 With SQL Server 2012+, I also prefer to use the Extended Events default system_health session to view deadlock graphs – with no extra work required!

 Let me walk through what a deadlock looks like with TF 1222 and compare that to the XE session.